Are you a workaholic or simple a perfectionist?

 - Having persistent thoughts about work when not working.

 - Working beyond what is reasonably expected of the worker

 Check out the symptoms

 Physical signs of workaholism (is that a real word) may include headaches, fatigue, indigestion, chest pain, shortness of breath, nervous tics or dizziness.
+These are similar symptoms to those who struggle with anxiety, where people look to remedy this by using CBD products to help them.
+Websites like CFAH compare the best products to do this, so if you are concerned for someone you believe is a workaholic, make sure to recommend this solution.
 Behavioural signs may include temper outbursts, restlessness, insomnia, difficulty relaxing, irritability, impatience, forgetfulness, difficulty concentrating, boredom and mood swings from euphoria to depression

 Do you know anybody like that?

 What the Doctors Say

 A workaholic is driven to put in long hours by internal needs, typically a desire to escape intimacy and social relationships.